tamunoWoks/python_notebook/README.md

 Sample code: [Lambda functions](https://github.com/tamunoWoks/python_tutorial/blob/main/lambda.ipynb)

+## Python Modules
+Python modules are files containing Python code (functions, classes, variables, etc.) that can be reused in other programs.
+They help organize code, promote reusability, and make programs more modular and maintainable.
+Python comes with a rich standard library of modules, and you can also create your own custom modules.

 ## Object-Oriented Programming
 Object-Oriented Programming (OOP) is a programming paradigm that organizes code into objects, which are instances of classes.
 Python is an object-oriented language, and it supports all the core concepts of OOP, such as encapsulation, inheritance, polymorphism, and abstraction.
 #### Key Concepts of OOP in Python: